 Do you see?
 It wasn’t only some of the people who surrounded the house; it was all of them.
 All of them were desperately wicked.
 And the pressure they put Lot under was so great that he was forced to suggest this awful compromise that they should take his daughters instead of the guests.

 Can God be good and then ignore what was happening in Sodom?
 Would it be right of God to turn a blind eye to this wickedness?
-Well, of course not: Since he is a good God, then he had to intervene and put a stop to this.
+Of course not.
+Since he is a good God, then he had to intervene and put a stop to this.
 Since he is a good God, who hates evil, he could not let this wickedness continue.
 And so, because of the outcry against the people of Sodom and Gomorrah, the Lord poured down burning sulphur, fire and brimstone, on them in order to destroy them.

-And look, the passage is unapologetic: It clearly states that this was God’s doing.
+And look, the passage is unapologetic.
+It clearly states that this was God’s doing.
 Verse 24: